ryanatkn/react-typescript-closing-the-loop/README.md

 React and TypeScript are well-hyped fixtures of the 2017 webscape, but not much attention has been given to how wonderfully they complement each other.
-This README and attached code demonstrate why I prefer React's JavaScript templating combined with TypeScript over the approaches taken by other popular view libraries.
+This article and attached code demonstrate why I prefer React's JavaScript templating combined with TypeScript over the approaches taken by other popular view libraries.

-What follows is a whole lot of words that explain what the "loop" is and why we want it to be "closed", then some demo code visuals illustrating the point.
+What follows is a whole lot of words that explain what "the loop" is and why we want it to be "closed", then some demo code visuals illustrating the point.
 Feel free to skip down to the pretty pictures.